dacrands/gatsby-blog/src/pages/9-27-18-first/index.md

 So you've learned the basics of front-end development and you want to build something using an API &mdash; awesome.
 APIs are great because they provide access to troves of data that is being currated by someone else, so front-end developers can jump right in and start building.

-However, practically all APIs require users to acquire a *secret-key,* which needs part of the URL making the request to the API.
+However, practically all APIs require users to acquire a *secret-key,* which needs to be part of the URL making the request to the API.
 Without this key, users trying to access the API will receive a *403 forbidden error.*

 This is where the front-end developer runs into some problems.
 Remember, we are talking about a *secret-key,* not a *please-share-with-everybody-key,* ergo this key shouldn't be shared with anyone.
 Sorry for the pedanticism, but I see a number of projects that have hard-coded API-keys and I'm not sure why.